alekssadowski95/Generic-Parametric-Printable-Box/README.md

 # Generic-Parametric-Printable-Box
-Generic-Parametric-Printable-Box made with FreeCAD.
-Released as FCStd, STEP and STL
+Generic, parametric, printable box made with FreeCAD 1.0.

+Released as:
+- FCStd (for native modifications)
+- STEP (for modifications in any CAD software)
+- STL (for 3D printing)

 ![Generic parametric printable box made with FreeCAD](box-screenshot.png "Generic parametric printable box made with FreeCAD")